 A number of different halt conditions can be specified.
 In most cases, the scr_halt command communicates these conditions to the running application via the halt.scr file, which is stored in the hidden .scr directory within the prefix directory.
-The application can determine when to exit by calling SCR_Should_exit.
+The application can determine when to exit by calling SCR Should exit.

 Additionally, one can set SCR_HALT_EXIT=1 to configure SCR to exit the job if it detects an active halt condition.
-In that case, the SCR library reads the halt file when the application calls SCR_Init and during SCR_Complete_output after each complete checkpoint.
-If a halt condition is satisfied, all tasks in the application call exit.
+In that case, the SCR library reads the halt file when the application calls SCR_Init and during

 2.9.
-Halt a job 53
+Halt a job 49